HKU-BAL/ClairS/README.md

 ## Introduction

-Clair-Somatic is a deep learning-based long-read somatic variant caller.
-Clair-Somatic identifies somatic SNVs (single nucleotide variants) from aligned tumor and matched normal DNA reads efficiently and sensitively.
-Clair-Somatic was trained in ~20M synthetic germline datasets with various coverages and allele frequencies.
+ClairS is a deep learning-based long-read somatic variant caller.
+ClairS identifies somatic SNVs (single nucleotide variants) from aligned tumor and matched normal DNA reads efficiently and sensitively.
+ClairS was trained in ~20M synthetic germline datasets with various coverages and allele frequencies.

 ------